 - Creative workshops such as arts and crafts or music workshops allow you to continue doing the hobbies you enjoy or learn new ones while meeting new people.

 - Specialist support groups can put you in contact with others so that you can talk about how you're feeling, and give advice on what to expect in the future.

-- Day centres can provide you with company and things to do.
-Some are for older people with or without dementia.
-Others are just for those with more advanced dementia.
+- Day centres can provide company and things to do.
+Some are for older people with or without dementia and others are just for those with more advanced dementia.

 Visit Alzheimer's Society's Find support near you page for more information about what is available locally to you.

 Make sure you're receiving all the benefits you're entitled to.
 You may be entitled to disability benefit: either Personal Independence Payment or Attendance Allowance depending on your age.
 These aren't means-tested so your income and savings won't be taken into account.